 A recognized quality of life

 Brussels is often cited as one of Europe's most pleasant capitals to live in, especially when compared with the mega-cities of Paris, London and Madrid.
 The arguments put forward are its respectable size and, of course, its parks, squares, woods and gardens, all of which provide restful spaces for residents and visitors alike.
 First and foremost, there's the Parc de Bruxelles, with its wide avenues and symmetrical alignments.
 Among the trees are a bandstand, theater, benches, fountains and refreshment points.
 The Jardin botanique Jean Massart offers not only a green setting, but also an educational stage, with almost 2,000 native and exotic plant species.
 Parc du Cinquantenaire, near the European Union buildings, combines greenery and monuments such as museums and the triumphal arch with its three arcades.
-It offers picnic areas and a variety of play and sports facilities.
-The Bois de la Cambre, a favorite of Brussels residents, boasts a wide variety of trees and is a great place to relax in the shade of a tree, cycle or take a boat ride.
+It offers picnic areas and a variety of playgrounds and sports facilities.
+The Bois de la Cambre, a favorite of Brussels locals, boasts a wide variety of tree species and is a great place to relax in the shade of a tree, cycle or take a boat ride.
 And let's not forget the Forêt de Soignes to the south-east of the city.

 Mobility, the negative point?